BizarroDavid/patooti-scale/README.md

 - connect board to PC's USB port
 - Launch the Adruino IDE (Not VSCode)
 - Upload onto the board the FirmwareUpdater sketch from the WiFI samples (in the Arduino IDE)
+    - Examples > Wifi101 > Firmware Updater.
+Then click upload button
 - From the tools menu open the Wifi101/WifiNINNA Firmware Updater Tool
 - Remove domains from the box in section #3 (it will probably be arduino.cc:443)
 - Using the "Add domain" button and certificates for these URLs:  "arduino.cc", "io.adafruit.com"
 - Click "Upload Certificates to WiFi module" button.